bbottema/simple-java-mail/PROJECT_MECHANISMS_CATALOGUE.md

 Constraints:

 - Use JDK 17 or the current release JDK for CLI data regeneration.
-The CLI artifact itself emits Java 17 bytecode; library artifacts still emit Java 8 bytecode.
+The CLI artifact itself emits Java 17 bytecode; library artifacts emit Java 11 bytecode.
 - Every CLI-exposed method needs complete Javadoc, including `@param` text for every parameter.
 A parameter count mismatch becomes an assertion error in `TherapiJavadocHelper.getParamDescriptions(...)`.
 - Optional CLI arguments must be annotated with `@Cli.Optional`.
 Keep `@Nullable` as the Java/API nullability contract; do not use it as CLI metadata.
 - Methods using complex Java-only objects, collection/map parameters, ambiguous overloads, or APIs that are only a subset of a better option should be excluded with `@Cli.ExcludeApi(reason = "...")`.